WilkieZA/more_test_cases/README.md

 # AMPL Testing Scripts

+**WARNING**: There are 10 000 cases, but only some are visible at the moment

 ## Repository Structure

 The test scripts should be placed along side the `src/` directory of the `AMPL` compiler.